-In 2019, the Council of Europe established the Ad Hoc Committee on AI (CAHAI), which is working on "the feasibility and potential elements based on extensive multi-stakeholder consultations, of a legal framework for the development, design, and application of artificial intelligence, based on Council of Europe standards on human rights, democracy and the rule of law".
-Several international organizations are working on rules and legal frameworks related to AI ethics, such as the European Commission's High Level Expert Group on AI (AI HLEG), which produced DRAFT Ethical Guidelines for Trustworthy AI.
-According to the first draft of AI ethical guidelines prepared by AI HLEG, "Ethical objectives are used to indicate the development, application, and use of AI that ensures compliance with fundamental rights and applicable regulations, as well as respect for core principles and values.
-It is one of the two core elements for achieving Trustworthy AI".
-The aim of this initiative is to prepare European countries for the tangible and intangible impacts of artificial intelligence, including socio-economic changes, a goal conditioned by European values and guaranteed by the European ethical and legal framework.
-Fundamental legal reforms and new policy actions that include the integration of all stakeholders are required.
-The European Union is based on a constitutional commitment to protect the fundamental and indivisible rights of human beings as cited in Articles 2 and 3 of the Treaty on European Union and the Charter of Fundamental Rights of the European Union (European Parliament).
-The ethics in AI are reflected in their statement of principles, values and rights.
+In 2019, the Council of Europe established the Ad Hoc Committee on AI (CAHAI) working on "the feasibility and potential elements based on extensive multi-stakeholder consultations, of a legal framework for the development, design, and application of AI, based on Council of Europe standards on human rights, democracy and rule of law".
+Several international organizations are working on rules and legal frameworks related to ethics, such as the European Commission's High-Level Expert Group on AI (AI HLEG), which produced DRAFT Ethical Guidelines for Trustworthy AI.
+According to the draft of ethical guidelines prepared by AI HLEG, "objectives are used to show the development, application, and use of AI that ensures compliance with fundamental rights and applicable regulations, as well as respect for core principles and values.
+This is one of the two core elements for achieving Trustworthy AI".
+The initiative aims to prepare European countries for the tangible and intangible impacts of AI, including socio-economic changes, an objective conditioned by European values and guaranteed by an ethical and legal framework.
+Fundamental legal reforms and new policy actions that include the integration of stakeholders are required.
+The European Union is based on a constitutional commitment to protect the fundamental and indivisible rights of human beings as cited in Articles 2 and 3 of the Treaty on European Union and the Charter of Fundamental Rights of the European Union.
+The ethics in AI are reflected in the statement of principles, values, and rights.

-Their starting point is trust, becoming the cornerstone that guarantees human rights in the era of artificial intelligence.
-While the COVID19 pandemic has accelerated the use of AI in several fields, such as healthcare, manufacturing, and aviation, exacerbating the replacement of human jobs with machines, the increased use of AI has also made humans face new threats related to the security of AI systems.
-The increasing importance and impact of data science for confidence in AI is now considered key in the fight against COVID-19.
-Other global and regional instruments focus on applying AI in a human-centered approach.
-For example, the G20 AI Principles were adopted by the G20 Ministers of Trade and Digital Economy in June 2019.
-The principles are drawn from the OECD recommendations on AI.
-The aim is to incorporate a human-centric approach to AI, which is the only way to guarantee human rights and democracy in the AI era.
-According to these principles, trust in AI is central, and requires contributions from all stakeholders.
-Trust is the first principle cited as it is considered the cornerstone for ensuring human rights, democracy, and sustainable development.
-As stated in the principle, "AI actors must respect the rule of law, human rights, and democratic values, throughout the life cycle of AI systems.
-These include freedom, dignity and autonomy, privacy and data protection, non-discrimination and equality, diversity, fairness, social justice, and internationally recognized labor rights.
+The foundation lies in trust, serving as the bedrock safeguarding human rights in the age of AI.
+Despite the acceleration of the adoption across various sectors due to COVID-19 pandemic, including healthcare, manufacturing, and aviation, the increased use of AI has also exposed humanity to new threats concerning the security of the systems.
+The increasing significance and influence of data science in enhancing confidence in AI are essential in the battle against COVID-19.
+Additional global and regional frameworks focus on the application of AI with a human-centered approach.
+For instance, G20 AI Principles, adopted by the Ministers of Trade and Digital Economy in June 2019, draw inspiration from OECD recommendations on AI.
+The objective is to integrate a human-centric perspective into AI, representing the sole means to ensure human rights and democracy in AI era.
+According to the principles, trust in AI stands at the forefront and necessitates contributions from all stakeholders.
+Trust is shown as the primary principle, serving as the cornerstone for upholding human rights, democracy, and sustainable development.
+As articulated in the principle, AI actors must adhere to the rule of law, human rights, and democratic values throughout the life cycle of the systems.
+These include freedom, dignity, autonomy, privacy and data protection, non-discrimination and equality, diversity, fairness, social justice, and internationally recognized labor rights.